 Roof crush injuries pose a serious threat to passengers involved in rollover accidents in vehicles with sub-standard or defective roofs.
 Roof crush often occurs when a roof is not strong enough to remain intact during an accident (what experts call “crashworthy”).
 Defective or weak roofs can crush passengers, act as a piercing object that causes bodily harm, or may open up space in the vehicle large enough for a passenger to be ejected out of the vehicle.
 In each of these cases, roof crush typically results in catastrophic and even fatal injuries.

 Vehicle makers have a duty to design, produce, and properly install crashworthy roofs.
 If a roof crushes in an accident, the victims of ensuing injuries have the legal right to seek compensation for their losses and suffering from the responsible auto company and possibly other responsible parties.
-If you or a loved one was seriously harmed by roof crush injuries, you may wish to contact a qualified attorney who can evaluate your case to determine your legal rights and options.
-Please contact the qualified California attorneys as Aitken Aitken and Cohn to receive the help you need today.
+If you or a loved one were seriously harmed by roof crush injuries, you may wish to contact a qualified attorney who can evaluate your case to determine your legal rights and options.
+Please contact the qualified Orange County roof crush attorneys at Aitken* Aitken * Cohn to receive the help you need today.
 Read on to learn more about roof crush injuries in auto accidents.

 Roof Crush Injury Statistics

 Every year in the United States, rollover vehicle accidents claim a quarter million lives.
 These are the type of accidents during which roof crush injuries are most likely sustained.
 According to official sources, roof crush injuries kill 10,000 people on US roadways annually.
 Moreover, statistics indicate that approximately half of all fatality victims first sustained roof crush injuries.
 In most of these cases, a crashworthy roof might have saved their lives.